rahuls512/Containerization-webapp/README.md

 # Containerization-webapp
-Deploy a Container Web App to Amazon ECS with EC2, Docker, ECR, Load balancer
+Deploy a Secure Container Web App to Amazon ECS with EC2, Docker, ECR, Load balancer and SSL/TLS Certificate.